18F/Modular-Contracting-And-Agile-Development/_strategies/using-cots.md

 In some cases, if there is a COTS system that will fit your end-user needs, then there may be an opportunity for cost savings.

-### Fully assess whether commercial off-the-shelf (COTS) solutions fit your projects' needs.
+### Fully assess whether commercial off-the-shelf (COTS) solutions fit your project's needs.

 First determine, whether the COTS product will be to deliver a unique government service with public users, or is an intermediate tool for developers.